 As I sip my coffee, I become aware of a positive feeling stirring inside.
 Despite what I anticipate will be a day filled with intense therapeutic challenges, I sense a confidence that grounds me.
 It comes from having a clear, clinical road map, which keeps me from getting lost or becoming emotionally hijacked when things get heated, as they always do in these cases.

-In theory, this outlook seems simple.
-But in reality, it wasn’t quite so easy to develop.
-What if what really works to help couples recover was at odds with my personal values?
-Or what if I discover that the theoretical orientation guiding me, the one to which I’ve pledged undying allegiance, falls short in terms of effectiveness?
-Then what am I to do?
-How can I prevent cognitive dissonance from creating a clinical paralysis?
+In theory, this seemed like a simple thing to do.
+But in reality, it wasn’t quite so easy.
+What if what really worked to help couples recover was at odds with my personal values?
+Or what if I discovered that the theoretical orientation guiding me, the one to which I’ve pledged undying allegiance, fell short in terms of effectiveness?
+Then what was I to do?
+How could I prevent cognitive dissonance from creating a clinical paralysis?
 Inevitably, I’d have to grapple with snags and conundrums along the way.
 And, it turns out, I’d have to reevaluate some ideas I once believed were foundational to my couples work.

 Blurring the Line in the Sand